 Most service providers operate out of massive hyperscale facilities, which are expensive to build and maintain.
 While the intense demand for cloud computing services is leading to the construction of more of these facilities every year, they’re not a viable solution for delivering faster services and better performance on the edge of a network.
 They aren’t optimized to deliver content and take in data from local users.

 Edge data centers help these facilities do their job more effectively by caching popular content for faster delivery and screening data collected by IoT devices.
 In some ways, they operate much like an edge router in a conventional data center, directing traffic where it needs to go and providing some measure of security against compromised IoT devices.
 By processing a portion of that 800 zettabytes locally, edge data centers can relieve traffic pressure on facilities nearer to the core of the network, improving performance more broadly.
-An edge facility in Portland, then, might very well help a facility in Santa Clara deliver content and services more effectively to customers hundreds of miles away.
+An edge facility in Portland, then, might very well help a facility in a neighboring state deliver content and services more effectively to customers hundreds of miles away.

 If the IoT market is going to mature to the lofty predictions set by analysts, edge computing architecture will need to become a major aspect of IT strategies.
 Identifying key edge data centers that can reduce network latency is every bit as important as designing the latest and greatest devices.
 By implementing edge architectures in random with new connectivity technology like 5G, companies can lay the foundation for faster, more efficient services that enhance existing and future IoT applications.